Logiqx/gps-details/docs/devices/coros/advice/README.md

 Hoolan and Waterspeed are popular apps with Apple watch users.
 Hoolan and Waterspeed can both be linked to your Garmin Connect account, ensuring that watersport activities are automatically uploaded to their platforms.

-This capability doesn't exist for COROS watches right now, but maybe might become available in the future.
+This capability doesn't exist for COROS watches right now, but might become available in the future.
 I'm not privy to any information saying that this will ever happen, just saying that it is theoretically possible!